-7 Conclusion
+8 Conclusion

 A large fraction of students who enroll in college do not earn a degree.
 Many of these students borrow money to finance their (failed) college education.
+However, there is no insurance market against this particular risk.
+The focus of our paper is to explore one of the reasons why this market is missing: there may not be much value from offering such an insurance.
 We assume that students are cognizant of the fact that borrowing to go to college is a risky endeavor.
-The focus of our paper is to examine - theoretically and quantitatively - if the risk of failing to complete college (college failure risk) can be, at least partially, insured.
+Our paper examines - theoretically and quantitatively - if the risk of failing to complete college (college failure risk) can be, at least partially, insured and quantifies the value of offering such an insurance.

 We conduct the analysis under two constraints on the provision of failure insurance.
 First, we assume that any insurance scheme cannot redistribute resources from students with a high probability of completing college to students with a low probability of completing college.
-Second, the insurance program must guard against adverse selection: the possibility that poor risks will attempt to pool with the good risks when insurance is offered.
+Second, the insurance program must guard against adverse selection: the possibility that poor risks will attempt to pool with the good risks when insurance is offered and against moral hazard: insurance may induce students to stop putting in effort in college.

 We develop a model of student enrollment and effort decisions.
 Our model is consistent with a diversity of behavior on the part of students.
 We develop the notion of optimal insurance against college failure risk, taking into account the two constraints noted above.
 Our model predicts that some amount of insurance against failure risk is desirable and can be offered.
 Also, the optimal insurance scheme may tolerate some amount of adverse selection (the pooling of bad risks with good ones).
 We calibrate our model of student enrollment and effort decisions to match data on US college enrollment, leaving and completion rates.
 Using the calibrated model, we compute the optimal insurance and quantify the effect of optimal insurance on these rates as well as on welfare.
 We find that optimal insurance increases enrollment rates by 3.5 percentage points and increases college completion rates by 1.2 percentage points.
 Although insurance draws in students with a high risk of failure, the completion rate rises because fewer students drop out voluntarily from college.
 On average, welfare increases by 2.7 percent.
 We also present results broken down by ability groups.
 Students with relatively low scholastic ability and a high failure probability benefit the most from failure insurance.
-Since these students are typically from low-income backgrounds and most in need of loans to finance the expense of a college education, our results suggest that insurance against college failure risk will be particularly useful to students from low-income backgrounds.
+Since these students are typically from low-income backgrounds and most are in need of loans to finance the expense of a college education, our results suggest that insurance against college failure risk will be particularly useful to students from low-income backgrounds.